 The VoIP service doesn’t have the means to record audio from phone calls, nor does it have any conferencing capabilities.
 This may not be an issue for small businesses but should be kept in mind if you’re working across multiple locations.

 Grasshopper’s flat monthly rate speaks to businesses that don’t need a lot of phone numbers but still want to capitalize on features.
+If you’re interested in this VoIP provider, check out our complete Grasshopper review.

 - Free 7-day trial